JoeyPoel/EWA/backend/README.md

 # Backend Setup

-This document provides instructions on how to set up the backend for our project.
+This document provides instructions on how to set up the backend for our project, which is built using Java, Maven, and Docker.

+- Link to go to the [Frontend Setup](/frontend/README.md)
+- Link to go back to the [Main Page](README.md)

 ## Prerequisites
 - Java 17: Ensure Java 17 is installed and configured on your system.